Open Application for Project Financing

 This is described in more detail:

-- Open applications for project financing can be submitted any time to the NLnet project selection committee via our web-base application form.
+- Open applications for project financing can be submitted any time to the NLnet project selection committee via our web-based application form.
 However, the selection process starts only at the date announced on the website.
 Your proposal will not be rejected when it is received after these dates, rather the assessment of your proposal will be shifted to a next following selection round.

 - In the first two weeks from the start of a selection round, the selection committee makes a first filtering based on the above outlined criteria.
 The project teams will be notified about the outcome of this initial selection in the third week of the round.

 - The second selection round is used to pick projects which not only satisfy the criteria, but also have potentially the most impact on society.
 Project teams will be notified on the results of the second round as soon as possible.
 On this moment, the final answer is given whether NLnet intends to financially support (part of) the project.

 - Subsequently there is a period for submitting additional detail and further negotiation on the project plans(*) and budgeting, as well as examining the memorandum of understanding between NLnet and the project submitter (see the sample MoU in PDF).
 This period might take longer if a third party participates in project financing.
 After that, the project memorandum of understanding will be signed.

 - In some cases, an advance payment can be considered.
 If this is agreed in the contract, the first advance payment can be effectuated in a week time after signing the contract.

 - Followup payments usually follow a quarterly schedule, where payments are effectuated after NLnet's approval of a quarterly progress report and/or progress meeting.

 - The final payment is made after approval of a closing report of and/or a closing meeting.

 (*) The project team submits a short (2-10 pages) project plan outlining the following topics: